Libocedrus Plumosa

 Plant Description

-Kawaka (Libocedrus plumosa), also known as New Zealand Incense Tree, is an evergreen conifer endemic to New Zealand.
+Kawaka ( Libocedrus plumosa ), also known as New Zealand Incense Tree, is an evergreen conifer endemic to New Zealand Discover more about native ferns.
 It can grow up to 30-35 meters tall with a trunk diameter of up to 3 meters, developing a pyramidal shape when young and maturing to a more rounded, conical, or irregular crown.
 Its bark is thin, scaly, and light to reddish-brown, peeling readily in long, inrolled strips.
 The foliage is arranged in flattened, dense sprays, giving a distinctive feathery appearance.
 The leaves are scale-like, rich green, and closely overlapping, arranged in four rows of opposite pairs.
 It is a monoecious species, with both male and female cones found on the same tree.
 The cylindrical seed cones are 12-18 mm long and have four scales, with the inner pair bearing two winged seeds.
 It thrives in lowland and hill forests, preferring free-draining, moderately fertile, and moist soil.

 Quick Facts